Relintai/pandemonium_engine_docs/usage/export/exporting_projects.md

 the command:

 ```
-    godot --path /path/to/project --export "Windows Desktop" some_name.exe
+    pandemonium --path /path/to/project --export "Windows Desktop" some_name.exe
 ```

 See also:

-    See `doc_command_line_tutorial` for more information about using Godot from the command line.
+    See `doc_command_line_tutorial` for more information about using Pandemonium from the command line.

 PCK versus ZIP pack file formats